-Hello, my name is Rhianna and I’m an OG GD employee, just hit 2 years.
+Hello, my name is Rhianna and I’m an OG Gordon Digital employee, just hit 2 years.
 I don’t think I can fit my role into a specific job title.
-I mean, I'm a web developer, web designer, office graphic designer, landing page builder, Facebook ad designer, SEO helper, DJ, sometimes office comedian, doodler… it’s a lot, but I wouldn’t have it any other way.
+I mean, I'm a web developer, web designer, office graphic designer, landing page builder, Facebook Ads designer, SEO helper, DJ, sometimes office comedian, doodler… it’s a lot, but I wouldn’t have it any other way.

 What did you study at university?

 Last year I graduated from university after 5 years of study (about time).
 I am now the proud owner of two Bachelor’s degrees.
 I studied a Bachelor of Business, majoring in Marketing and a Bachelor of Fine Arts, specifically Interactive and Visual Design – pretty much Graphic Design.